pareek-naren/pkce/NodeJs/Document.md

-# PKCE - Generate a PKCE Code Challenge and a Code Verifier
+# PKCE - Generate a PKCE Code Challenge and a Code Verifier value

 ## Introduction
-You can use the NodeJs library to generate a code challenge and a code verifier for OAuth and OIDC authorizarization.
+You can use the NodeJs library to generate a code challenge and a code verifier for OAuth and OIDC authorization.
 The sample program, `index.js`, uses this library.

 ## How to use this library in a NodeJs application